aregtech/areg-sdk/examples/18_locwatchdog/ReadMe.md

 ## 18_locwatchdog Project Overview

-[18_locwatchdog](https://github.com/aregtech/areg-sdk/tree/master/examples/18_locwatchdog) demonstrates the utilization of a watchdog in a Local Service.
-The watchdog acts as a guard to control threads, allowing developers to set a timeout in milliseconds.
-Threads that fail to respond within the specified runtime will be terminated and restarted by the system.
-When a thread is killed, all Service Providers and Service Consumers receive a *connection lost* notification.
-Upon restarting, they receive a *service available* or *client connection* notification, enabling them to resume communication.
-The watchdog can be disabled for a specific thread by setting a timeout of *0ms*.

-In this example application, the watchdog is triggered by putting the thread to sleep with a timeout greater than the watchdog's timeout.
-Once the watchdog timeout is reached, the system kills and restarts the thread.

-The project consists of two sub-projects:

-1. [generated](https://github.com/aregtech/areg-sdk/tree/master/examples/18_locwatchdog/generated) (18_generated): This static library contains the generated codes and common objects.
-It is generated from the [HelloWatchdog.siml](https://github.com/aregtech/areg-sdk/blob/master/examples/18_locwatchdog/res/HelloWatchdog.siml) Service Interface document using the `codegen.jar` tool.
+The **18_locwatchdog** project demonstrates the use of a *Watchdog* in a *Local Service*.
+The watchdog guards threads by setting a timeout, restarting any thread that fails to respond within that time.
+Notifications of thread termination and restart are sent to all *Service Providers* and *Service Consumers*.

+### Sub-Projects:

+1. **18_generated:** Generated from [HelloWatchdog.siml](./res/HelloWatchdog.siml) during CMake configuration or as a pre-build action in Visual Studio's `dummy` project.

-2. [locservice](https://github.com/aregtech/areg-sdk/tree/master/examples/18_locwatchdog/locservice) (18_locservice): This sub-project is a multithreaded application with a Local Service that is not accessible outside of the process.
-It contains two threads, one for the Service Provider and one for the Service Consumer.
-Developers can analyze the logs to track the execution and behavior of the watchdog in the application.
+2. **[18_locservice](./locservice/):** A multithreaded application with a *Local Service* not accessible externally.
+It contains two threads: one for the *Service Provider* and one for the *Service Consumer*.
+Logs track the watchdog’s behavior.